 An hour auto ride downstream of Rishikesh lies Haridwar (meaning ‘Gateway to the Lord’) .
 It is believed that Amrit, the elixir of immortality, accidentally spilled here, and it is therefore argued that the city of Haridwar holds more importance to Hindus than Rishikesh.

 This is where intrepid families are rewarded with a more authentic experience as tourists seem few and far between.
 Rise early to beat the crowds and take the cable car (looks like a big bucket) up to Mansa Devi Temple, which celebrates the folk goddess of snakes.
-The cable car opens at 7am from April to October and 8am at all other times of the year; tickets are Rs84 return (small kids free).
+The cable car opens at 7am from April to October and 8am at all other times of the year.
 Shuffle along shoulder-to-shoulder with devout pilgrims desperate for a glimpse of the sacred shrines.

 Spend an afternoon temple hopping along the ghats and if you’re still around by sunset catch another Ganga ceremony.
 Hari Ki Pauri is the most popular place, however, we enjoyed an intimate ceremony adjacent to Ganga Temple with just a handful of worshippers and one priest performing the evening ritual.